jules2689/trudeau/trudeau/2020-04-18/post_news.md

 **Rosemary**:
-The city of Toronto today is holding some talks about laying out potential timeline for itsreopening, even though it instill many week away from allowing that to happen.
+The city of Toronto today is holding some talks about laying out potential timeline for itsreopening, even though it is still many week away from allowing that to happen.
 This is all in the planningstages.
-The Prime Minister, of course, has said that it will be weeks, still, before Canadians will be able to go back to some sort offense of normal life, even if that includes going to the park, for instance.
+The Prime Minister, of course, has said that it will be weeks, still, before Canadians will be able to go back to some sort of sense of normal life, even if that includes going to the park, for instance.
 COVID-19 continues to killcanadians everyday, particularly as we know in Ontario andquebec's long-term care homes, about half of the deaths in thiscountry attributed to what ishappening in those places.
 The severe outbreaks and theinability to contain or movepeople from long-term carecentres.
 As we wait for this briefing to get started, I'll bring incatherine cullen.